 \item Fixing a weight $\varepsilon$, we ask for the following condition to be verified:

-with $\mathcal{E}_{\substack{a,b\\c,d}}^{est}$ the estimated value for the central region containing $(a,b,c,d)$.
-If this condition is not met, then the central region is selected as the new initial region and the procedure repeated until the aimed condition \eqref{condition} is attained and the region $\mathcal{R}_{\substack{ab\\cd}}$ defined. \end{enumerate}
+where $\mathcal{E}_{\substack{a,b\\c,d}}^{est}$ is the estimated value for the central region containing $(a,b,c,d)$.
+If this condition is not met, then the central region is selected as the new initial region, and the procedure is repeated until the aimed condition \eqref{condition} is satisfied, and the region $\mathcal{R}_{\substack{ab\\cd}}$ is defined. \end{enumerate}

-By following this procedure we consider that the fluctuations of $\mathcal{E}_{\substack{x,y\\w,z}}$ over the selected region $\mathcal{R}_{\substack{ab\\cd}}$ are negligible when all the regions $j$ weight the same within an error $\varepsilon$.
+By following this procedure, we consider that the fluctuations of $\mathcal{E}_{\substack{x,y\\w,z}}$ over the selected region $\mathcal{R}_{\substack{ab\\cd}}$ are negligible when all the regions $j$ weight the same within an error $\varepsilon$.

-Once the region $\mathcal{R}_{\substack{ab\\cd}}$ is decided, in order to determine the number of experimental repetitions required to obtain the resulting estimation $\mathcal{E}_{\substack{a,b\\c,d}}^{est}$, we have to take into consideration that each experimental run gives one of three possible results: a click of the detector in the upper register and a $\pm 1$ result for the measurement of $\sigma_x$ ($\sigma_y$), this results can be labeled as $\pm 1$, and no click of the detector, labeled as 0.
-Each of this results is detected at random with its corresponding probability.
+Once the region $\mathcal{R}_{\substack{ab\\cd}}$ is determined, in order to determine the number of experimental repetitions required to obtain the resulting estimation $\mathcal{E}_{\substack{a,b\\c,d}}^{est}$, we have to take into consideration that each experimental run gives one of three possible outcomes: a click of the detector in the upper register, and a $\pm 1$ result for the measurement of $\sigma_x$ ($\sigma_y$).
+These results can be labeled as $\pm 1$, or no click of the detector, labeled as 0.
+Each of these results is detected at random with its corresponding probability.